krystal/katapult-cli/docs/organisation-actions.md

 # Organisation actions

 ## Listing
-Lists all of the current organizations.
+Lists all of the current organizations for the user.
 You can do this with `orgs list`:

 ```
 $ katapult orgs list